Scientific Name

 Description

-Crassula rogersii is a small, usually much-branched succulent shrub with erect to decumbent branches and fleshy, club-shaped leaves.
+Crassula rogersii is a small, usually highly branched succulent shrub with erect to decumbent branches and fleshy, club-shaped leaves.
 It can grow up to 12 inches (30 cm) tall.
 The stems are green and succulent, becoming reddish-brown with age.
 The leaves are densely covered with short white hairs, giving them a velvety texture.
-They remain green in shady spots but are at their best with plenty of sunlight, where they become red-tipped.
+They remain green in shady spots but are at their best with plenty of sunlight, where they become red at the tips and around the margins.

-In summer, the plant produces pale yellow, tubular to almost cylindrical flowers held in small clusters at the end of slender stalks that can reach up to 8 inches (20 cm) in length.
+In summer, Crassula rogersii produces pale yellow, tubular to almost cylindrical flowers held in small clusters at the end of slender stalks that can reach a length of 8 inches (20 cm).

 These succulents are generally started by division, offsets, or leaf cuttings.
 Crassulas can be easily propagated from a single leaf.
 Sprout leaves by placing them into a potting mix for succulents, then cover the dish until they sprout.